NguyenAndrew/edd/README.md

 #### Q: Why did you create EDD?

-A: To help create a reusable way of making cool stuff in a post AI assistant world.
+A: To establish a reusable way of making cool stuff in a post AI assistant world.

 <br>